wa120/jqcomp/README.md

 initialize component

-and asynchronous get
+and asynchronous get page

      view        main.html
      controller  main.js

 the view is pure html

+and controller is js file

-and the controller is closure by
+controller designed closure by

      (function(comp){